SDC-airdnd/airdnd-reviews/README.md

 # Airbnb-Reviews

-Full-stack review module written in React
+Full-stack room booking application review module

 ## How to run this projects